klmr/decorator/README.md

 ### Rationale

+Computations on functions can be very useful and fit easily into the concept of R programming, since R treats functions as proper first-class objects and provides powerful introspection and metaprogramming capabilities.
+However, until now, systematically applying modifications to functions as soon as they are declared was syntactically not trivial.
+The decorator syntax encourages more widespread use of function modifications.

 The concept of R function decorators is based on [Python function decorators][], which also inspired the syntax.
 The syntax is designed to be as unobtrusive as possible, and to blend into the normal function declaration syntax.